dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

   run_metplus.py  ./my_conf.py ./another_config.py
   validate_config.py ./my_conf.py ./another_config.py

-You must pass a valid configuration to the script, as in you must properly set :term:`MET_INSTALL_DIR`, :term:`INPUT_BASE`, and :term:`OUTPUT_BASE`, or it will not run.
+A valid configuration must be passed to the script, as in the user must properly set :term:`MET_INSTALL_DIR`, :term:`INPUT_BASE`, and :term:`OUTPUT_BASE`, or it will not run.

 The script will evaluate all of the configuration files, including any MET configuration file that is referenced in a _CONFIG_FILE variable, such as :term:`GRID_STAT_CONFIG_FILE`.
 For each deprecated item that is found, the script will suggest a replacement for the file where the deprecated item was found.